MicrosoftDocs/power-pages-docs/power-pages-docs/introduction.md

 :::image type="content" source="media/overview/power-platform.png" alt-text="Various components of Microsoft Power Platform.":::

-## Power Pages and Power Apps portals

-Power Pages is built on the foundation of [Power Apps portals](/power-apps/maker/portals/), providing the same robust capabilities and pro developer experiences along with a new low-code maker experience and out-of-the box templates to design modern business sites.
-More information: [Power Pages and Power Apps portals](difference-portals.md)

 ## Try for free

 You can [try Power Pages](getting-started/trial-signup.md) for free to explore the features and capabilities to build your own business websites.